History of the nuclear program of Iran: History

-1950s - 1960s
+1950s–1960s

 Iran's nuclear program was launched in the 1950s with the help of the United States.
 On 5 March 1957, a "proposed agreement for cooperation in research in the peaceful uses of atomic energy" was announced under the Eisenhower administration's Atoms for Peace program.

 In 1967, the Tehran Nuclear Research Center (TNRC) was established, run by the Atomic Energy Organization of Iran (AEOI).
+The center consists of 11 departments that conduct research on most aspects of the nuclear fuel cycle, including departments for nuclear physics, isotope production, reactor research, analytical chemistry, nuclear electronics and fusion.
 The TNRC was equipped with a 5-megawatt nuclear research reactor supplied by US company American Machine and Foundry, which was fueled by highly enriched uranium.

 In 1968, Iran signed the Nuclear Non-Proliferation Treaty (NPT).
 Iran ratified it in 1970, making Iran's nuclear program subject to IAEA verification.

 A Central Treaty Organization nuclear sciences institute was moved from Baghdad to Tehran after Iraq left CENTO.

 The participation of the United States and Western European governments in Iran's nuclear program continued until the 1979 Iranian Revolution that toppled the last Shah of Iran.
 Following the Revolution, most of the international nuclear cooperation with Iran was cut off.
 In 1981, Iranian officials concluded that Iran's nuclear development should continue.
 Negotiations took place with France in the late 1980s and with Argentina in the early 1990s, and agreements were reached.
 In the 1990s, Russia formed a joint research organization with Iran, providing Iran with Russian nuclear experts and technical information.